gravitational/teleport/rfd/0027-mtls-metrics.md

 To use the new metrics service, prometheus will have to be reconfigured to start listening at the new address defined in the config alongside using certs for mtls if needed.

-Here are the steps to a simple migration scenario:
+Here are the steps to a simple migration senario:
 - Add a new job to the prometheus config that aims to start listening on the new `metrics_service` endpoint. mTLS is optional.
 Example:
 ```
 - job_name: 'teleport_new_metrics_service'